 - Pupils, students, severely disabled, and unemployed people

-- alumni (graduates) of Bauhaus-Universität Weimar / Bauhaus Summer School
+- Alumni (graduates) of the Bauhaus-Universität Weimar or the Bauhaus Summer School

 10. Who pays the »BUW fee«?

 - Students who are enrolled in the Bauhaus-Universität Weimar for the current semester during August

-- Prospective students who received a letter of admission for the Bauhaus-Universität Weimar for the winter semester 2019/20.
+- Prospective students who received a letter of admission for the Bauhaus-Universität Weimar for the following semester

 11. Which documents qualify as appropriate verification?